ai-se/cocomo/doc/cocomo.md

     tool = [2])
 ```

-+ If there any any uncertainties about that project then:
-      + The project description does not mention that item;
-      + Or, that item is shown as a range of possible values.
-      + This all looks like the following.
-            + This is a decription of flight software from NASA's
+This is a decription of flight software from NASA's
               Jet Propulsion lab.
 + Some things are known with certainity; e.g.
               this team makes very little use of _tools_.
     + Hence, _tool = [2]_ has only one value
 + Many things are uncertain so:
     + We do not mention "team cohesion" (a.k.a. _team_)
                    so this can range very log to very high
     + We offer some things are ranges (e.g. _kloc_
                    and "process maturity" _pmat_)

+### E.g. Ranges(treatment)

-E.g. **Ranges(treatment):** The planned change to the project.
+The planned change to the project.

-+ For example, lets say someone decide to "treat" a project by
+For example, lets say someone decide to "treat" a project by
 improving personnel.

 ```
 def improvePersonnel(): return dict(